Carol52x/formulaStats/README.md

 # formulaStats

 formulaStats is a discord bot implementation to view F1 statistics and other visuals inside discord embeds via slash commands.
-This is a fork of [SmCTwelve's f1-bot](https://github.com/SmCTwelve/f1-bot). formulaStats sources its data from [FastF1](https://github.com/theOehrly/Fast-F1), [Jolpica/Ergast API (Now deprecated Ergast's successor)](https://github.com/jolpica/jolpica-f1) and [openf1](https://github.com/br-g/openf1), and uses [Pycord](https://github.com/Pycord-Development/pycord) to interact with the discord API.
+This is a fork of [SmCTwelve's f1-bot](https://github.com/SmCTwelve/f1-bot). formulaStats sources its data from [FastF1](https://github.com/theOehrly/Fast-F1), [Jolpica (Now deprecated Ergast's successor)](https://github.com/jolpica/jolpica-f1) and [openf1](https://github.com/br-g/openf1), and uses [Pycord](https://github.com/Pycord-Development/pycord) to interact with the discord API.

 ## Usage

 Invite the bot via [this link](https://discord.com/oauth2/authorize?client_id=1290361750520070225).

 You have the option to either add it your account (which allows you to use the bot anywhere, including DMs) or to a server.
-Please note that quiz functionality and toggling silent mode (aka ephemeral messaging) is only available when you add it to a server and you **require** adminstrator privileges in the server to use these features for safety measures.
-When you add it to a server, the silent-mode is enabled by default, unless disabled by any adminstrator.
-Use `/help` to find the command list.
-While using the slash commands, the  `year` parameter is the current season, the `round` parameter is the last *completed* race weekend and the `session` parameter is the main race, when left blank.
-Other commands have extra parameters where the default parameters are documentioned in the description area.
+Please note that quiz functionality and toggling silent mode (aka ephemeral messaging) is only available when you add it to a server and you **require** adminstrator privileges in the server to set up these features, for safety measures.

+When you add it to a server, silent-mode is enabled by default.
+Use `/help` to find the command list and documentation.
+When you use it via user-install, the messages are by default ephemeral to avoid `discord.Forbidden` exceptions.

+While using the slash commands, by default, the  `year` parameter is the current season, the `round` parameter is the last *completed* race weekend and the `session` parameter is the main race.
+Other commands have extra parameters where the default parameters are documentioned in the description area.  `round` parameter can either be the round number of the event, the circuit name or the name of the country where the event takes place. `Driver` parameter(s) can either be the last name, driver number or the three-letter code of the driver.
+However, please note `/career` **requires** full name of the driver to avoid scenarios where two different drivers share the same last name.

 ## Some Notes

-Some data (particularly which are sourced from Jolpica/Ergast API) take a day or two after the race to update, while data sourced from fastf1 usually updates in about an hour after the given session ends.
-It is recommended to use `/generate-cache` for a particular F1 session to accelerate the plotting commands as some of them take a while to complete.
+Some data (particularly which are sourced from Jolpica API) take a day or two after the race to update, while data sourced from fastf1 usually updates in about an hour after the given session ends.
+It is recommended to use `/generate-cache` for a particular F1 session to accelerate the plotting commands for that session as some of them take a while to complete.
 Some commands have a limited set of parameters to choose from due to the limitations of the aforementioned data sources.
 There are also some inherent inaccuracies (which probably do not have a quick fix solution at the moment) with the way some particular data is calculated and therefore, will be mentioned in the embed footer, if any.

 `/quiz` can only work after issuing `/quizsetup` and following the prompts, by an admin in the server.
 Same goes for `/silent-mode` as mentioned previously.
 Please note `/quiz` requires media permissions in the channel it is supposed to send a quiz in.